 Welcome to the 3D Slicer community.
-Here you will learn the basics of using Slicer including installing 3D Slicer, the basics of the main application GUI, how to use Slicer and where to find tutorials and more information.
+This page contains information that you need to get started with 3D Slicer, including how to install and use basic features and where to find more information.

 Installing 3D Slicer¶